robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 ::

-   pybot test_cases.html
+   robot test_cases.html
-   pybot path/to/my_tests/
+   robot path/to/my_tests/
-   pybot c:\robot\tests.txt
+   robot c:\robot\tests.txt

 It is also possible to give paths to several test case files or directories at once, separated with spaces.
 In this case, Robot